Bleach (TV series): Other media

 All four films based on the manga series were directed by Noriyuki Abe.
 They feature an original plotline along with original characters designed by Tite Kubo, which is contrary to the normal practice for anime-based films, as the original author usually has little creative involvement.
 The first film, Bleach: Memories of Nobody, was released in Japan on December 16, 2006, and had a limited release in North America in June 2008.
 The second film, Bleach: The DiamondDust Rebellion, was released on December 22, 2007.
 The third film, Bleach: Fade to Black, was released on December 13, 2008.
 The fourth and final film, Bleach: Hell Verse, was released on December 4, 2010.

 In March 2010, Warner Bros. (outside Japan) confirmed that it was in talks to create a live action film adaptation of the series.
 Peter Segal and Michael Ewing had been lined up to produce the film.
 In 2012, Dan Mazeau was added as a screenwriter for the project, and Masi Oka joined as producer.

 A live action film adaptation of the same name produced by Warner Bros. directed by Shinsuke Sato and starring Sota Fukushi was released in Japan on July 20, 2018.

 Aniplex released thirteen drama CDs featuring the original voice actors from the series; these drama CDs have only been included as part of the DVD releases.

-The popularity of the anime series resulted in the series of rock musicals, jointly produced by Studio Pierrot and Nelke Planning.
+The popularity of the anime series resulted in the series of rock musicals, jointly produced by studio Pierrot and Nelke Planning.
 There have been five musicals produced which covered portions of the Substitute and Soul Society arcs, as well as three additional performances known as "Live Bankai Shows" which did not follow the Bleach plotline.
 The initial performance run of the Bleach musical was from August 17–28, 2005 at the Space Zero Tokyo center in Shinjuku.
 The musicals are directed by Takuya Hiramitsu, with a script adaptation by Naoshi Okumura and music composed by playwright Shoichi Tama.
 The songs are completely original and not taken from the anime soundtrack.
 Key actors in the series include Tatsuya Isaka as Ichigo Kurosaki, Miki Satō as Rukia Kuchiki and Eiji Moriyama as Renji Abarai.

 Reception

+Sales and ratings

-The anime has been featured various times in the top ten from the Japanese TV Ranking.
+The Bleach anime has been featured various times in the top ten from the Japanese TV Ranking.
 DVDs have also had good sales having commonly appeared in the Japanese DVD Ranking.
-The anime was nominated in the 2007 America Anime Awards in the fields of "best manga", "best actor", "best DVD package design", and "best theme", but failed to win any awards.
-In a 2006 Internet poll by TV Asahi, Bleach was ranked as Japan's seventh-favorite anime program.
-The previous year, it was ranked as the twenty-seventh favorite program.
-In February 2009, Bleach ranked as the 9th most viewed animated show from Hulu.
+In a 2005 Internet poll by TV Asahi, the anime was ranked as Japan's 27th favorite anime program.
+In the following year, it was ranked as the seventh favorite program.
+In February 2009, it ranked as the ninth most viewed animated show from Hulu.